juichi50iii/zmk-driver-paw3222/README.md

 # ZMK PAW3222 Driver

 This driver enables the use of the PIXART PAW3222 optical sensor with the ZMK framework.
+To support its use in KobitoKey, this driver includes sensor angle correction.
+X/Y movement data from the PAW3222 can be rotated by a configurable angle before being passed to ZMK's input processing system.

 ## Overview